ember-fastboot/fastboot-website/markdown/docs/user-guide.md

 JavaScript running in the browser relies on the `XMLHttpRequest` interface to retrieve resources, while Node offers the `http` module.
 What do we do if we want to write a single app that can fetch data from our API server when running in both environments?

-One option is to use the [ember-network] addon, which provides an implementation of [Fetch API][fetch-api] standard that works seamlessly in both environments.
+One option is to use the [ember-fetch](https://github.com/stefanpenner/ember-fetch) addon, which provides an implementation of [Fetch API][fetch-api] standard that works seamlessly in both environments.

 To use `ember-fetch`, install it as you would any addon: